 Swimming is considered the best cardiovascular exercise.
 When you swim, your body is nearly horizontal in the water.
 This allows more of your blood to be able to move back towards your heart, rather than pooling in your legs and having to pump the blood up hill.
 But what if you don’t have a swimming-pool near you?

 The best option is long, light cardio, like walking.
 Light cardio is the best workout for a healthy heart.
 It puts less stress on your heart and lungs than that of a more intensive workout and also less pressure on your knee joints.
 Studies show that people who walk more, may generally live longer.
 So, regular moderate physical activity can improve your health and maximize these benefits.

-Which cardio is the best for losing weight
+Which Cardio is the Best for Weight Loss?

 There are two types of cardio – low-intensity and high-intensity.
 Low-intensity cardio is an aerobic exercise that is performed at 60 to 80 % of your maximum heart rate capacity.
 Examples include; jogging, swimming and step aerobics.
 This can be a part of your daily activity, you can walk during the day as it all counts towards your cardiovascular exercise.
 During low-intensity cardio workouts, you mainly burn fat, not carbs.
 It doesn’t matter when you do low-intensity cardio, because it doesn’t burn your sugar stores (carbs) that you need for strength training.
 The more intense cardio, the more carbs you burn.